Football for Friendship: Awards and prizes

-As at 2021, the Football for Friendship program has earned over 60 national and global awards in the areas of social responsibility, sports and communications, including three Guinness World Record titles for the largest ever number of ethnicities represented at a single football training session, largest ever number of participants in an online event, and the largest number of viewers at a virtual stadium.
-Its other awards include SABRE Awards (USA) in the Corporate Social Responsibility category, Gold Quill Awards (USA) in the Best Social Project of the Planet category, Golden Archer Grand Prix (Russia), IPRA Awards in the Outstanding Campaigns Supporting UN Sustainable Development Goals category (UK), ICCO Global Awards in the Best Cross-Cultural Campaign category (UK), etc.
+As of 2021, the Football for Friendship program has earned over 60 national and global awards in the areas of social responsibility, sports and communications, including three Guinness World Record titles for the largest ever number of ethnicities represented at a single football training session, largest ever number of participants in an online event, and the largest number of viewers at a virtual stadium.
+Its other awards include SABRE Awards (USA) in the Corporate Social Responsibility category, Gold Quill Awards (USA) in the Best Social Project of the Planet category, Golden Archer Grand Prix (Russia), IPRA Awards (UK) in the Outstanding Campaigns Supporting UN Sustainable Development Goals category, and ICCO Global Awards (UK) in the Best Cross-Cultural Campaign category.

 In 2020, the International Football for Friendship Coaches Academy won PRNEWS' Platinum PR Awards (USA).
 In 2021, the YouTube shows Stadium Is Where I Am and Good News Show, which were organized by children early in the pandemic to support people around the globe, received the awards for the best YouTube channel.